kyrissian/FakeStoreApp/README.md

 - **Auto-redirect after actions** — after creating or updating a product
 - **Loading indicators** — spinners displayed while API calls are in progress
 - **Error handling** — user-friendly error messages throughout the app
+- **FakeStoreAPI disclaimer** — clearly communicated on the homepage and on the Add Product and Edit Product forms, informing users that changes will not persist
 - **Custom CSS theme** — teal/aquamarine color scheme with frosted glass effects, gradient backgrounds, and subtle grid overlay
 - **Google Fonts** — Fraunces (serif) and Inter Tight for polished typography
 - **Star rating display** — on the product details page using FakeStoreAPI rating data